luaroxy/odin-todolist/REVIEW.md

 I think it would be quite handy to turn that list into a more specific type instead of an array.
 To do so, I have defined a class `TodoList` (by convention class names in JS are in PascalCase) in the `todoList.js` file.

 Have a look at the class and see where I changed the corresponding client code inside the `todoPreview.js` file.

+## Testing `todoList.js`

+You have spotted a mistake in my last implementation, very well done! **I am sorry I wasn't up to my standards.
+That mistake shouldn't have happened.
+I'll make sure it won't happen again.**

+To prevent further mistakes, and also because it is an awesome way to demonstrate the value of testing, I have decided to add unit tests to our project.

+To test our `TodoList` implementation, I have added and configured the Jest testing framework, which is also used by the [Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-testing-basics).

+You should run `npm install` again to make sure all dependencies of Jest are installed.
+Then run `npm test` to run your tests.

+Have a look at the file `todoList.test.js`.
+It contains the tests for the module of the same name.
+These should be relatively straight-forward and self-evident.

+Hint: For VSCode there is a neat extension that will help you run your tests whenever you change your code.
+It also adds nice UI support.
+Have a look and check the extensions page for 'vscode-jest'.